space-wizards/docs/src/en/community/admin/wizards-den-banning-policy.md

 # Appeals

-## Appeals of Mistaken Bans
+## Appeals of Incorrect Bans

 Unless the ban was an upgrade resulting from an unsucessful appeal, if an appeal disputes the events which were used to justify the ban, the first appeal of a voucher or permanent ban may only be declined after it has been verified that it was appropriately placed.

 ## Appeal Hijacking

-If an appeal is currently being processed by someone, it is generally best to let them finish processing the it.
+If an appeal is currently assigned to someone, it is generally best to let them finish processing the it.
 Cases where it may be acceptable to "hijack" an appeal are:
 - the processor has not responded to the appeal recently,
 - the processor has somehow indicated that they are not going to process the appeal, or
 - a head game admin has told you that you can process the appeal.